 Nutrient Elements: Calcium, Copper, Lithium, Magnesium, Manganese, Molybdenum, Selenium, Zinc

 Potentially Toxic Elements: Arsenic, Cadmium, Cobalt, Lead, Mercury, Silver, Strontium

 The Truth About Testing: Challenge Testing Vs. Mercury Speciation Testing

 For over two decades now, many clinical metals toxicologists have been relying on “challenge tests,” also called provocation tests, to diagnose mercury and other metal toxicities.
 The diagnostic premise of the testing is that it shows the “body burden” of the individual–that pool of deeply held metals that represents our lifetime accumulation of un-excreted metals.

-2. The use of a non-challenged reference range to compare the challenged test to; this is probably the biggest problem from a regulatory standpoint since there is such obvious potential for over-treatment.
+2. The use of a non-challenged reference range to compare the challenge test to; this is probably the biggest problem from a regulatory standpoint since there is such obvious potential for over-treatment.

 3. The lack of standardization of the challenge conditions:

-At Quicksilver Scientific, we have develop advanced mercury test kits that:
+At Quicksilver Scientific, we have developed advanced mercury test kits that:

-1) Identifies different sources of mercury by measuring the relative amounts of the two main forms of mercury in the body—methylmercury and inorganic mercury
+1. Identify different sources of mercury by measuring the relative amounts of the two main forms of mercury in the body—methylmercury and inorganic mercury.

-2) Quantifies excretion capabilities for those two forms
+2. Quantify excretion capabilities for those two forms.